 Upstream operating costs consist of lease operating expenses necessary to extract natural gas and oil, including gathering and treating the natural gas and oil to ready it for sale.
-For the year ended December 31, 2023, upstream operating costs decreased by \$0.7 million, or 10.1% from the same period in 2022.
-Operating costs in 2022 were higher due to higher produced volumes and extraordinary plugging and abandonment costs related to atypical wellbore conditions in two older vintage wells in Pennsylvania, which is not representative of the other wells.
+For the year ended December 31, 2024, upstream operating costs increased by \$0.9 million, or 13.4% from the same period in 2023.
+The increase is primarily due to the acquired and developed wells in the Permian Basin.
+The higher unit operating cost is primarily due to the higher liquids (oil and natural gas liquids) proportion of total sales (Mcfe).

 Gathering system operating costs consist primarily of rental payments for the natural gas fueled compression units and overhead fees due to the system's operator.
-For the year ended December 31, 2023, gathering system operating costs increased by \$0.2 million, or 7.5% from the same period in 2022.
+For the year ended December 31, 2024, gathering system operating costs decreased by \$0.2 million, or 7.9% from the same period in 2023.